chirp/chirp-embedded-examples/README.md

 ![microsoft mxchip](microsoft-mxchip/mxchip.svg)

 This example is now part of the examples shipped with the Chirp for Arduino library.
-Go to [Chirp for Arduino](https://developers.chirp.io/docs/getting-started/arduino) page to now more.
+Go to [Chirp for Arduino](https://developers.chirp.io/docs/getting-started/arduino) page to know more.

 ## STM32F469i Discovery